parthe/Speaker-Diarization-toolkit-MATLAB/README.md

  This system was developped by Parthe Pandit as part of his Masters thesis.
 It is a Speaker Diarization system designed for segmention Broadcast News Audios.
 For details, please have a look at the following thesis. <THESIS LINK>
+3. Cite the following Thesis in your work <http://www.slideshare.net/ParthePandit/parthepandit10d070009ddpthesis-53767213>